Research Catalyst Grants

 Grantees and Testimonials:

-Awardees of the five year RCG program are part of a large, diverse research community involving cross-campus research collaborations between faculty.
-In addition to including undergraduates in research, an outreach component of this program also supported 23 outreach events to diverse audiences.
+Awardees of the RCG program are part of a large, diverse research community involving cross-campus research collaborations between faculty.
+In addition to including undergraduates in research, the program also supported 23 outreach events to diverse audiences.
 See the RCG GRANTEE PROFILE pages for information on grantees including project titles, abstracts, and collaborators.

 "The RCG grants and participation in iUTAH gave the PUI faculty opportunities to flex their professional muscles through research; it also provided a break from heavy teaching loads."